-This means that, if you can’t work because of an injury you’ve suffered on the weekend while moving furniture around or attending a spin class, for example, you’d have no financial help, and would have to live out of your savings until you got better and can work again.
+This means that, if you can’t work because of an injury you’ve suffered on the weekend while moving furniture around or attending a spin class, for example, you’d have no financial help, no income protection, and would have to live out of your savings until you got better and can work again.
 And if you don’t have an emergency fund then, well, you’re in quite a lot of trouble.

 This is why getting disability insurance could help cover any missed paychecks – and is seriously something worth considering.

 There’s no single insurance provider that offers the best disability insurance.
 The truth is, there are now many insurance companies that provide excellent disability insurance policies, making it quite hard to say which one is hands-down the best.

 There are two primary types of disability insurance: short term and long term.
 We picked two companies for each coverage that we feel can offer you the best bang for your buck.

 Insurance companies tend to offer different disability policies, so it is always best to shop around before deciding which one suits your situation the best.

 When it comes to finding the best short term disability insurance, Mutual of Omaha offers benefits for up to 24 months, which are paid immediately.
 It also includes a Partial Disability Monthly Benefit, which is payable for six months should you only be able to work part-time.